 - Produces essential proteins, including blood clotting factors and enzymes.

 In essence, your liver is a chemical processing plant that constantly distributes essential nutrients while removing harmful toxins.
-In this way, your liver takes care of you and at Echosens North America, we strive to empower you to keep your liver healthy.
+In this way, your liver takes care of you and at Echosens North America, we strive to empower you to keep your liver healthy, because liver health matters.

-While we may not always be aware of all the functions are liver performs for us daily, everyone has heard of the twin epidemics afflicting millions of Americans: diabetes and obesity.
+While we may not always be aware of all the functions are liver performs, most are aware of the twin epidemics afflicting millions of Americans: diabetes and obesity.
 While these conditions pose a variety of health risks, as a company focused on liver health, we are acutely concerned with this fact: being obese and/or diabetic makes you highly susceptible to non-alcoholic fatty liver disease or NAFLD.